UTACM/utacm.org-old/README.md

 Either manually deploy the site, or submit a PR to notify repo watchers and someone should with take care of it.

-### Developing or Deploying

-If you wish to edit the theme or deploy the website, check out the [wiki][wiki] for more instructions.

 ### Additional Documentation

 Please check out the [wiki][wiki] for more info on how to deploy the site,